 Blame the sector?

 Medical Devices is ranked 3rd, while Pharmaceuticals is much further down at #14.
-Chemicals is ranked 11th (not far from the Apples and Samsungs of the world ranked #10), while Energy & Utilities is at #18.
-Construction is placed in the strong 7th place, while Transportation & Logistics are scraping the bottom of the barrel ranked as the 3rd worst-performing sector.
+Chemicals are ranked 11th (not far from the Apples and Samsungs of the world at #10), while Energy & Utilities is at #18.
+Construction is placed in the strong 7th place, while Transportation & Logistics are scraping the bottom of the barrel and ranked as the 3rd worst-performing sector.